ChoGGi/SurvivingMars_CheatMods/Tutorials/String To Object.md

 		end

 		local obj_child
-		if parent == g then
-			-- SM error spams console if you have the affront to try _G.NonExistingKey... (thanks autorun.lua) -- it works prefectly fine of course, but i like a clean log.
-			-- in other words a workaround for "Attempt to use an undefined global '" obj_child = rawget(parent,name)
+		-- workaround for "Attempt to use an undefined global" if parent == g then
+			obj_child = rawget(parent,name)
 		else
 			obj_child = parent[name]